AstarNetwork/astar-docs/docs/nodes/collator/secure_setup_guide/configuration.md

 To allow AlertManager to send an email to you, you will need to generate something called an `app password` in your Gmail account.
 For details, click [here](https://support.google.com/accounts/answer/185833?hl=en) to follow the whole setup.

-You should see something like the below:
+You should see something similar to the image below:

 <center>
 <img src="https://i.imgur.com/YID4WId.png" border="1"></img>